Pax Unplugged December 2022

 Convention – Whilst there was lineups to get in to check Masks, COVID and bags – it felt safer

-Compared to GenCon – Much smaller and some ways friendlier, food was much easier to get, the booking of events was much weaker, the security was better and mostly well organised
+Compared to GenCon – Much smaller and in some ways friendlier, food was much easier to get, the booking of events was much weaker, the security was better, and mostly well organized